Attestations

 Your wallet provider will likely provide methods for both of these actions (for example this approach for Metamask).
 The chain details for Blessnet can be found in the Blessnet Chain Details section.

 Your users will need BLESS token for gas to make the Attestation call.
 Blessnet is delighted to support early adopters.
-We can offer automatically delivered BLESS to your users to supoprt a smooth Attestation process.
-Please contract us for more information.
+We can offer automatically delivered BLESS to your users to support a smooth Attestation process.
+Please see the BLESS Sprinkler section for more information.

 From step one you have an array of all addresses that omnus.eth can represent.
 This includes its own address and any valid delegations.